 - 14b.26 All students shall present to the university for examination a thesis or equivalent body of work embodying the results of their research, before the end of their approved period of study. - 14b.27 Students who fail to submit before the end of their approved period of study will be automatically withdrawn and will, therefore, not be permitted to submit after that time.
 In such cases, a student may apply to RDC to be reinstated in order to submit.
-If, exceptionally, reinstatement is approved, the student's thesis or equivalent body of work will be examined, subject to payment of a reinstatement fee. - 14b.28 Every thesis or equivalent body of work submitted must: - o be written in English or, where appropriate, Gaelic - be prefaced by a signed formal declaration stating that: - it has been composed by the student - o it is a record of work that has been done by that student - if any results were obtained partly in association with others, the nature or extent of this help, if substantial, is specifically acknowledged
+If, exceptionally, reinstatement is approved, the student's thesis or equivalent body of work will be examined, subject to payment of a reinstatement fee. - 14b.28 Every thesis or equivalent body of work submitted must: - o be written in English or, where appropriate, Gaelic - $\circ~$ be prefaced by a signed formal declaration stating that:

-- o it has not been accepted in any previous application for a degree, - o contain an abstract not exceeding 300 words
+- \circ it has been composed by the student - o it is a record of work that has been done by that student - if any results were obtained partly in association with others, the nature or extent of this help, if substantial, is specifically acknowledged - \circ not have been submitted for another degree awarded by this or any other university - contain an abstract not exceeding 300 words.